What graduate programs are offered by Pace University?

 - The GMAT or GRE are required for admission to the Lubin School of Business.
 Information about the GMAT can be found at www.MBA.com.
 Applicants may be considered for a GMAT/GRE waiver if they possess a cumulative undergraduate GPA of 3.5 or greater for 4 years of study from a U.S. baccalaureate program.
 A complete application along with a written statement requesting a waiver of the GMAT or GRE will be brought before the graduate admission committee for a decision.

-- Applications for the MS in Taxation who are currently a CPS, CMS or have been admitted to the bar may request a waiver of the GMAT or GRE.
+- If you are applying for the MS in Taxation and are currently a CPA, CMA, or have been admitted to the bar, you may request a waiver of the GMAT or GRE.

 Seidenberg School of Computer Science and Information Systems